 - Use this streaming media guide to locate titles by vendor and subject.
 Our largest vendors are Academic Video Online Premium and Kanopy with a wealth of informative and entertaining choices.

 Here are some recommended streaming media titles.
-Feel free to write me about your favorites.
+Feel free to write me

 - Au Revoir les Enfants- the story of friendship and loss between friends in Nazi-occupied France

 - Charlie Chaplin silent films – see a few!

 - Diabolique- a French murder tale–don’t miss this classic.

 - Reaching for the Moon – depicts the relationship between poet Elizabeth Bishop and architect Lota de Macedo Soares.

 - Stranger than Paradise– Jim Jarmusch’s transcendent adventures of a Hungarian émigré, his friend, and cousin.

 - The Belle of Amherst –a 1976 theatrical performance of Emily Dickinson by Julie Harris.
 See Cynthia Nixon’s portrayal of Emily in the film “A Quiet Passion” playing in local theaters.